-- 1. When the lane is completed, pull the machine back about 2 feet from the foul line. - Turn machine and use the front lane to lane wheels to steer it to the 2. next lane.
+- 1. When the lane is completed, pull the machine back about 3 feet from the foul line. - 2.
+Turn machine and use the rear lane to lane wheels to steer it to the next lane.
 Press "OK" to prepare the machine to run and wait for the display screen to prompt "Put the lane machine on the lane." - 3.
-Position the larger rear wheels so they align with the gutter just in front of the foul line of the next lane. - 4.
+Position the larger front wheels so they align with the gutter just in front of the foul line of the next lane. - 4.
 Press "OK" to begin operation on the lane. - 5.
-Continue same procedure on subsequent lanes.
+Continue same procedure on subsequent lanes. - NOTE: In the event that you need to stop the machine in an emergency while it is operating on the lane, there are three possible safe options: - 1.
+The E-stop button in the top center of the machine will shut down all power when depressed.
+Twist the top of the switch clockwise and release to turn power back on.
+(This is also a good one to check if you cannot turn the machine on!) - 2.
+If an AC power cord is being used, the cord kill switches on the left or right rear of the machine will stop the travel and functions of the machine when the power cord is pulled firmly by the operator.
+The operators choices after this are: - a.
+Press "OK" to continue operations.